-Once you receive your CU ID, you will be able to log into NetPartner to check the status of your application materials and to see if any additional documents are needed.
+New students: Once you receive your CU ID, you will be able to log into NetPartner to check the status of your application materials and to see if any additional documents are needed.
+If we request additional tax information for 2023 or for 2024, please submit it here.